Martin Van Buren: Northern Maine: the Aroostook "War"

-Amistad case
+Amistad case: victory for the ex-slaves

-The Amistad case was a freedom suit that involved international issues and parties, as well as United States law, resulting from the rebellion of Africans on board the Spanish schooner La Amistad in 1839.
+The Amistad case was a freedom suit that involved international issues and was decided by the U.S. Supreme Court.
+It resulted from the successful rebellion of African slaves on board the Spanish schooner La Amistad in 1839.
+The ship ended up in American waters and was seized by the predecessor agency of the Coast Guard.
 Van Buren viewed abolitionism as the greatest threat to the nation's unity, and he resisted the slightest interference with slavery in the states where it existed.
-His administration supported the Spanish government's demand that the ship and its cargo (including the Africans) be turned over to them.
+His administration supported the Spanish government's demand that the ship and its cargo (including the Africans) be turned over to Spain.
+However, abolitionist lawyers intervened.
 A federal district court judge ruled that the Africans were legally free and should be transported home, but Van Buren's administration appealed the case to the Supreme Court.

-In February 1840, former president John Quincy Adams argued passionately for the Africans' right to freedom, and Attorney General Henry D. Gilpin presented the government's case.
+In the Supreme Court in February 1840, John Quincy Adams argued passionately for the Africans' right to freedom.
+Van Buren's Attorney General Henry D. Gilpin presented the government's case.
 In March 1841, the Supreme Court issued its final verdict: the Amistad Africans were free people and should be allowed to return home.
 The unique nature of the case heightened public interest in the saga, including the participation of former president Adams, Africans testifying in federal court, and their representation by prominent lawyers.
-The Amistad case drew attention to the personal tragedies of slavery and attracted new support for the growing abolition movement in the North.
+Van Buren's administration lost its case and the ex-slaves won.
+The episode case drew attention to the personal tragedies of slavery and attracted new support for the growing abolition movement in the North.
 It also transformed the courts into the principal forum for a national debate on the legal foundations of slavery.